abhishek-kumar-code/Redfish_Public/docs/DSP2046/SchemaGuideInput.md

 # Enum Deprecations

-Second-level heading with path to enum definition (omit protocol):
+## redfish.dmtf.org/schemas/v1/Chassis.v1_1_2.json#definitions/IndicatorLED

+* Unknown | 1.1.2 | This value has been Deprecated in favor of returning null if the state is unknown.

+## redfish.dmtf.org/schemas/v1/ComputerSystem.v1_0_2.json#definitions/IndicatorLED

+* Unknown | 1.0.2 | This value has been Deprecated in favor of returning null if the state is unknown.

+## redfish.dmtf.org/schemas/v1/Drive.v1_0_1.json#definitions/EncryptionStatus

+* Enecrypted | 1.0.1 | This value has been Deprecated in favor of Unencrypted.

+## redfish.dmtf.org/schemas/v1/Power.v1_1_0.json#definitions/LineInputVoltageType

+* ACLowLine | 1.1 | This value has been Deprecated in favor of AC120V.
+* ACMidLine | 1.1 | This value has been Deprecated in favor of AC240V.
+* ACHighLine | 1.1 | This value has been Deprecated in favor of AC277V.

+## redfish.dmtf.org/schemas/v1/Task.v1_2_0.json#definitions/TaskState

+* Killed | 1.2 | This value has been deprecated and is being replaced by the value Cancelled which has more determinate semantics.

+## redfish.dmtf.org/schemas/v1/UpdateService.v1_3_0.json#definitions/TransferProtocolType

+* NSF | 1.3 | This value has been Deprecated in favor of NFS.

+# Bugs

+1) Deprecated statements are including errata versions - should only report major/minor version

+2) Version included in heading for common objects.
+Perhaps an option (don't want this normally).
+Style is different (remove parenthesis).

+3) Enum version added isn't working properly.
+See Processor/ProcessorType Core and Thread (show 1.0.5).
+See UpdateService/TransferProtocolType NFS (should show 1.3+)

 # Manual Fix-ups required prior to Release

 A number of corner-case issues have been found in the schema definitions which can be addressed over time with additional special cases in the documentation generator.
 Until those have been addressed, the following steps must be taken to correct the HTML output before publication:

-1) "Location" definition in JsonSchemaFile must be restored.
-This property is unfortunately named the same as the common "Location" property.
-The description for Location in JsonSchemaFile is:  Location information for a schema file.

-2) Remove reference to the Resource schema.
-The contents of the Resource schema are documented in the Introduction section under "Common Properties".
-The external references will generate an additional statement " See the Resource schema for details on this property." which is unnecessary and should be removed with a search (note that a simple text search will miss these as the HTML will contain a hyperlink).
+1) Remove reference to the Resource schema from the Common Object defintions for OEM and Links.

 3) Definitions moved to unversioned namespaces.
 Approximately 7 properties have had their definitions moved to the unversioned namespaces, and the "versioned" property was deprecated.
 The documentation generator sees this as a valid deprecation and flags it (incorrectly).
 These invalid deprecations should be removed, and can be located in the HTML by searching for "unversioned namespace".
 Both the description and the property name "(deprecated v1.x.x)" should be edited.

-4) Unit replacement errata - Unit replacements (see above) for many entries are not getting caught, likely due to units annotations or properties added after version 1.0 of a schema (speculation - this is a doc generator bug).
-A search and replace can work using the "(unit)" search - e.g. "(W)" / "(Watts)"

 # Doc generator open enhancements list

 1) For global description replacement - allow a choice to either replace the 'base' description and allow for appended details (created by the docgen), or a complete replacement, suppressing any docgen additions.
 Base description is useful for enhanced descriptions beyond the schema contents.
-Complete replacement is useful for the common properties and other conditions where the normal docgen additions are counter-productive
+Complete replacement is useful for the common properties and other conditions where the normal docgen additions are counter-productive.

-2) Global description override - Add a tag in the schema section to suppress the global description replacements.
-Useful for duplicate property names (Location is the example), or other cases where the global/common description may not be appropriate in certain instances.

 3) Ignore deprecated property annotations if property exists in unversioned schema namespace.
 Properties that are moved from versioned to unversioned namespace are marked as deprecated, but this is an internal schema construct and does not indicate the property has actually been deprecated (from the user perspective).
 The docgen is picking up these annotations, however, so an exception algorithm to catch these is needed.